Heating replacement field guide

 • You are already planning around the system rather than trusting it.

-• Safety concerns or repeated warning signs have entered the picture.
+• Safety concerns or repeated warning signs have entered the decision.

-If you still need help deciding whether the current problem belongs in the repair bucket, step back to the Furnace Repair Guide.
+If you still need help deciding whether the current problem is better handled as a repair, step back to the Furnace Repair Guide.

 Get ready